 NOTE: WRS Retirement Credit--Creditable service for retirement is based on the percentage of time a person is on the payroll.
-For more specific information, contact the Staff Benefits Office in the Personnel Office.
+For more specific information, contact the Staff Benefits person in the Human Resource Office.
 For further information regarding the UW System Sabbatical Program, see UW System Academic Planning Statement #3.3 and Wisconsin Statutes 36.11(17).